sneha5757/JENKINS-FREE-STYLE-PROJECT/README.md

 # JENKINS-FREE-STYLE-PROJECT

-## Prerequisites -->Jenkins Server ---> Sonarqube server ---->Nexus Repository ---->Apache Tomcat server
+## Servers required for this project : Jenkins Server,  Sonarqube server , Nexus Repository and  Apache Tomcat server

 ###### Before starting the project we need to have all the above four servers installed and configured